Penny Marshall: Directing career

 With the encouragement of her brother, Marshall became interested in directing.
-While starring on Laverne and Shirley, she began her directing career with four episodes of that show.
+While starring on Laverne & Shirley, she began her directing career with four episodes of that show.

 In 1979, she directed several episodes of the short-lived sitcom Working Stiffs, starring Michael Keaton and James Belushi.
 She soon moved on to theatrical films; her first film was going to be Peggy Sue Got Married (which at that point was scheduled to star Debra Winger in the leading role).
 Marshall and the writers of the film, however, had creative differences, and Marshall left the project, with Winger also leaving out of loyalty to Marshall.

-Marshall was soon given the directorial job of Jumpin' Jack Flash (1986) starring Whoopi Goldberg after the original director dropped out of the project.
-She also gave her daughter Tracy and her brother Garry roles in the film.
+Marshall was soon given the directorial job of the crime comedy Jumpin' Jack Flash (1986) starring Whoopi Goldberg after the original director, Howard Zieff, dropped out of the project.
+She brought in friends and family to help make sure it was funny: her daughter Tracy Reiner, her brother Garry Marshall, Jon Lovitz, Jim Belushi, Phil Hartman and Carol Kane.
 Marshall described her leap into directing feature films as very hard to learn, likening it to "cramming four years of college into one semester."

 While on set all day, she spent her nights planning out the rest of the film, trying to get it finished on time.
 Marshall also added that Whoopi Goldberg would take her aside and calm her down if she was looking exhausted that day.

 In 1999, Marshall's Parkaway Productions company was transferred from Universal to Sony.
 Jessica Cox was hired to run the company in 2000.

-Marshall directed several successful feature films from the mid-1980s onwards, including Big (1988) starring Tom Hanks (the first film directed by a woman to gross over US$100 million), Awakenings (1990) starring Robin Williams and Robert De Niro, A League of Their Own (1992) with Geena Davis, Tom Hanks, Madonna and Rosie O'Donnell, and The Preacher's Wife (1996) starring Denzel Washington and Whitney Houston.
-In 1991, she was awarded the Women in Film Crystal Award.
+Marshall directed several blockbuster feature films in the 1980s and 90s.
+She broke glass ceilings and made history as the first female director to gross over US$100 million at the box office, with her body-swap rom com Big (1988), starring Tom Hanks.
+She also directed Awakenings (1990) starring Robin Williams and Robert De Niro, A League of Their Own (1992) with Geena Davis, Tom Hanks, Madonna and Rosie O'Donnell, and The Preacher's Wife (1996) starring Denzel Washington and Whitney Houston.
+A League of Their Own was her second film to gross over US$100 million at the box office.
+AFI included Jimmy Dugan's (Tom Hanks) line "There's no crying in baseball!" on their list of 100 Greatest Movie Quotes of All Time.In 1991, Penny was awarded the Women in Film Crystal Award.

+In 1990, Jake Eberts hired her to direct Super Mario Bros.
+(1993), but she was replaced by Rocky Morton and Annabel Jankel after Roland Joffé replaced Eberts as producer.

 In 2010 and 2011, Marshall directed two episodes of the Showtime series United States of Tara.
 Women in Film and Video presented her with the Women of Vision Award in 2013.
 Marshall planned on developing a biopic on Effa Manley, but it never materialized.